phalcon/documentation/docs/encryption-security.md

 The `registerAction()` above accepts posted data from the UI.
 It sanitizes it with the `string` filter and then creates a new `User` model object.
 It then assigns the passed data to the relevant properties before saving it.
 Notice that for the password, we use the `hash()` method of the [Phalcon\Encryption\Security][security] component so that we do not save it as plain text in our database.

 The `loginAction()` accepts posted data from the UI and then tries to find the user in the database based on the `login` field.
 If the user does exist, it will use the `checkHash()` method of the [Phalcon\Encryption\Security][security] component, to assess whether the supplied password hashed is the same as the one stored in the database.

 !!! info "NOTE"

     You do not need to hash the supplied password (first parameter) when using `checkHash()` - the component will do that for you.

 If the password is not correct, you can then inform the user that something is wrong with the credentials.
-It is always a good idea not to provide specific information about your users to people that want to hack your site.
+It is always a good idea not to provide specific information about your users to people who want to hack your site.
 So for instance our example above can produce two messages:

 - User not found in the database
 - Password is incorrect